exercism/v3/languages/csharp/README.md

 ## Contributing

 Thanks for wanting to contribute to the C# track!

-There are several ways in which you can contribute to Exercism's C# V3 track:
+There are several areas we need help with to get C# ready for V3:

 - [Implement a concept exercise][docs-concept-exercises]
 - [Work on the representer][docs-representer]